Updated On: 21 May, 2025

 Second, it leads to a positive environment that’s more nurturing and increases accountability.
 Employees will see that what they think and need makes a difference; they will feel heard.

-Do: Take the inputs of people from all levels when making decisions that affect everyone.
+Do: Take the input of people from all levels when making decisions that affect everyone.

 Don’t: Put every single opinion into action – the aim isn’t to be popular with all employees but to make decisions that benefit the firm.

 If you’ve hired the right people, you need to be able to give them the responsibility that comes with their role.
-Trust that they’ll make smart decisions and let them know that they can always come to you for help when needed.
+Trust that they’ll make intelligent decisions, and let them know they can always come to you for help.

 Do: Hire the right people!
-It might take you longer and might need some adjustment, but for you to delegate you need a competent team with you.
+It might take you longer and need some adjustment, but you need a competent team to delegate.

 Don’t: Lose sight or let go of the reins completely.
-You still need to be aware of and approve the decisions being made.
+You still need to be aware of and approve of the decisions.

-Don’t let a fear of making the wrong decision affect the decision.
-Leaders often find themselves frozen in indecision or making consistently safe choices that don’t solve for small business challenges.
+Don’t let the fear of making the wrong decision affect the decision.
+Leaders often find themselves frozen in indecision or making consistently safe choices that don’t solve small business challenges.

 Don’t: Go from being frozen to taking the freedom casually!

 We hope this helps!
-These 5 tips will guide you through every kind of decision you’ll be faced with in the day-to-day functioning of a growing business.
+These five tips will guide you through every kind of decision you’ll face in the day-to-day functioning of a growing business.

 And if you come across a problem you can’t address with these, we’d be happy to help out!